NicoJuicy/LearnML/tips/ml_tools.md

 ### [H5py](https://docs.h5py.org/en/stable/quick.html)

 H5py can be used to store all the intermediate loss values in a dictionary mapped to appropriate key which can be loaded to be reused as a python code.

-### Pickle

-Pickle can be used to save and load the python classes or PyTorch models for reuse.

 ### [Tqdm](https://tqdm.github.io/)